 In the case of pulses, Bengal gram comes out on the top as the crop with the highest average production of approximately 6,444 tons and positive skewness, which indicates the existence of some high-yield areas or periods.
 Green gram with around 1,389 tons and black gram with approximately 1,519 tons also exhibit positive skewness and mediate kurtosis, thus pointing to inequitable production of these crops in different regions.
 Groundnut among oilseeds has the highest mean production of around 7,176 tons but it is still relatively stable compared to castor with 874 tons and niger with 125 tons which are even smaller and are more variable in their production.

-Yield variations are still the major reason for India's production instability as it was the case in earlier studies (Senapati & Goyari, 2018; Bairwa et al., 2020).
-Climatic factors such as precipitation and temperature seed their influence over yield mainly regarding the cereals and pulses groups (Senapati & Goyari, 2020; Mohapatra et al., 2025).
-The skewed distribution patterns of pulses and minor oilseeds not only confirm but also accentuate the need for appropriate agronomical interventions, the development as well as the spreading of the better crop varieties, and the reinforcement of the risk management strategies like the weather-index insurance to stabilize the crop and thereby enhance the income of the farmers.
+Yield variations are still the major reason for India's production instability as it was the case in earlier studies (Senapati & Goyari, 2018; Bairwa et al., 2020; Zulkadir, 2025).
+Climatic factors such as precipitation and temperature seed their influence over yield mainly regarding the cereals and pulses groups (Senapati & Goyari, 2020; Zulkadir, 2024; Mohapatra et al., 2025).
+The skewed distribution patterns of pulses and minor oilseeds not only confirm but also accentuate the need for appropriate agronomical interventions, the development as well as the spreading of the better crop varieties (Zulkadir & Idikut, 2021), and the reinforcement of the risk management strategies like the weather-index insurance to stabilize the crop and thereby enhance the income of the farmers.

 The compound annual growth rate (CAGR) analysis presented in table 2 discloses the presence of various long-term trajectories among the ten crops under consideration, with, in most cases, strong and statistically significant growth for most cereals and pulses and considerable declines for ragi and niger seed.
 The highest CAGR is observed in wheat among cereals (3.252%, p < 0.001), and it is followed by bajra (2.640%, p < 0.001) and rice (2.601%, p < 0.001).
 The upward trends that continue for these three cereals are in line with larger national trends of cereal intensification, and they can be associated with improvements in technology, irrigation, and input use.
 On the other hand, ragi exhibits a slight but considerable drop (–0.486%, p = 0.0321).
 This indicates a gradual reduction in its cultivation likely due to farmer shifts toward more productive or remunerative crops, as reported in cropping‐pattern studies.